bonsai-rx/docs/articles/reactive-max.md

 The `Max` operator collects all the values from the source sequence and emits a single value representing the largest of all values.
 The single result value is emitted only when the source sequence terminates successfully.

 ### Example
-Use `Max` to report the minimum value (such as the interval between key presses) at the end of the sequence.
+Use `Max` to report the maximum value at the end of the sequence.

 :::workflow
 ![Minimum](../workflows/reactive-max-example.bonsai)